adamsilver/fdpb/08-an-upload-form.md

 Some designers like to restyle the file picker because it looks quite ugly.
 We know that *pretty and useless* is much worse than *ugly and useful*, but that doesn't mean beauty and aesthetics aren't important.
 Where possible we should marry the two together.

 Styling file inputs is tricky because most browsers ignore any attempt at doing so with CSS.
-One approach is to visually hide the input, demarcating it solely via its label.
+One approach is to visually hide the input, representing it solely via its label.
 Unlike file inputs, labels are easy to style.

 ![Label as proxy](./images/08/file-picker-hidden-input.png)